 Therefore, for testing we still have to verify that all of the fore mentioned safety requirements are working properly.
 The left turn indicator has to blink at a constant rate and work in conjunction with the left park lamp and left tail lamp.
 The right turn indicator has to blink at a constant rate and work in conjunction with the right park lamp and right tail lamp.
 The left and right turn indicator has to work with the head lamps on and off.
 The head lamps, tail lamps, and license plate lamps have to burn steady and work simultaneously.
 The backup lamps have to turn on when the electric vehicle is in reverse gear and has to burn steady until the car is put into another gear.
 The stop lamps must turn on when the brake pedal is pushed and burn steady until is it released.
 The horn has to honk when the button in the steering wheel is pressed, and constantly sound until the button is depressed.
 The hazards lamps encompass the left and right tail lamps, the left and right park lamps where they all have to blinking at a constant rate with the hazard button is pressed.
 They also must cut off when the hazard button is pressed a second time.
 The windshield wipers have to work at a minimum of a constant low speed.
 The speedometer has to work as the vehicle accelerates, decelerates, and hold a constant speed.
 It must be a smooth transition from each of the three states of motion.

 The wiring of the electrical safety requirements will still use the existing wiring scheme, but if during initial testing show that any of the safety requirement measures are not working properly then the safety system will have to be redesigned.
 All these devices will work similar, if not the same as before in the internal combustion engine.
 The major difference is going to be how they are detected and/or controlled.
 The horn will still operate similar to that of the internal combustion engine, which will bypass the sensor/motor controller because control and/or sensing is not necessary for such an operation.
 Stop lamps are another component of safety that will not need control and/or sensing for its general operation, and is also similar to that of the internal combustion engine.
 Wiring of the horn and stop lamps are fairly simplistic.
-Both components will be wired in parallel with various other components including the other safety devices that are also in parallel with the auxiliary battery.
+Both components will be wired in parallel with various other components including the other safety devices that are also in parallel with the auxiliary battery as in Figure 73.

 Figure 73 - Sensor/Motor Controller D.O.T.
 Control